Creatine for Women Over 40: Why Purity Matters for Brain Fog & Menopause Fatigue

 Pillar 1

-The low energy you're experiencing isn't about willpower.
+The fatigue you're experiencing isn't imagined, and it isn't about effort.
 It's about cellular energy production.

 Inside every cell in your body is a molecule called ATP, adenosine triphosphate.
 ATP is the currency of cellular energy.
 When your muscles contract, when your neurons fire, when your heart beats, ATP powers the process.
 It releases energy by breaking off one of its phosphate groups, becoming ADP.

 Creatine exists in your cells as phosphocreatine.
 When ATP breaks down into ADP, phosphocreatine donates its phosphate group to convert ADP back into ATP almost instantly.
 This is your body's most rapid energy regeneration system.
 It doesn't require oxygen.
 It doesn't produce lactic acid.
-It just works, immediately and efficiently, to keep your cells powered.
+It just works.

 Pillar 2